Dan6200/thrift-platform-core/notes.md

   - Authorization: We'll verify the vendor has access to all requested storeIds.
   - Dynamic Query: The SQL query will use a WHERE store_id = ANY($1) clause to handle multiple store IDs.

+---
+## Seasonality Feature Idea

+To implement seasonality, we can add a couple of new tables to the database.
+This would allow vendors to manage seasonal collections of products efficiently.

+**1. `seasons` Table**

+This table will define named seasonal periods for a store.

+-   `season_id`: Unique identifier for the season.
+-   `store_id`: Links the season to a specific store.
+-   `season_name`: The name of the season (e.g., "Christmas 2025", "Summer Sale").
+-   `start_date`: When the season begins.
+-   `end_date`: When the season ends.
+-   `description`: A text field for more details.

+**2. `product_seasons` Table**

+This is a linking table to associate products with seasons.

+-   `product_id`: The ID of the product.
+-   `season_id`: The ID of the season.

+**How it would work:**

+A vendor could create a "Holiday Sale" season in the `seasons` table with a start and end date.
+Then, they could link multiple products to this season using the `product_seasons` table.
+If they need to extend the sale, they only have to update the `end_date` in the `seasons` table, and it will apply to all linked products.

+This is a more scalable solution than using the existing `product_availability` table for managing large seasonal collections.